forestgrape/coronavirus/index.md

 ## The Better Ventilators

+### Idea
+For the development of a virus induced ARDS, a decreased mucus clearance seems to be a factor ([Yuen et al.](#yuen) showed this for Influenza).
+[Hong and colleagues](#hong) found that the mucus flow can be increased by humidified ventilation.
+The idea is to use humidified ventilation to decrease the risk of developing ARDS for Covid-19 patients.

 ### Causes for severe Outcome of Covid-19
 A main cause of a severe Covid-19 and death from Covid-19 is an acute respiratory distress syndrome (ARDS).
 The reason for developing ADRS seems to be a high number of viruses distributed across the entire lungs and delayed clearance of viruses both for Covid-19 and influenza:

-- In most severe cases (especially, where ADRS is observed and mechanical ventilation is needed) the images show bilateral lung lesions/patches [zhong20](#zhong).
+- In most severe cases (especially, where ADRS is observed and mechanical ventilation is needed) the images show bilateral lung lesions/patches [Zhong et al.](#zhong).
 - [Yuen et al](#yuen) found a high viral load for patients with an ADRS .

 For the widespread viral distributions in lung evident reasons would be: